gleam-lang/website/frequently-asked-questions.md

 - Elixir dynamically typed, Gleam is statically typed.
 - Elixir has a powerful macro system, Gleam has no metaprogramming features.
 - Elixir's compiler is written in Erlang and Elixir, Gleam's is written in Rust.
-- Elixir uses Ruby style syntax, Gleam's has a C family style syntax.
+- Elixir uses Ruby style syntax, Gleam has a C family style syntax.
 - Elixir code can be difficult to use from other BEAM languages, Gleam code is designed to be usable from all BEAM languages.
 - Elixir has a namespace for module functions and another for anonymous